Wanna know more about Skills? Then you came to the right place, buddy!

 You have an animal magnetism about you that makes admirers swoon!
 Taking this Boon makes your character particularly fetching to behold physically, and grants you Advantage to all applicable social rolls where your darn good looks would help you out.
 Purchasing this Boon twice makes your allure nigh-mystical, and you consider all applicable Blunders relating to all social rolls where your good looks would aid you to be simple Failures.

 You move like lightning in battle, and gain Advantage on all Initiative rolls.
 You may purchase this Boon twice to gain the ability to draw or Stow weapons as a Free Action instead of a Half Action.
 (Requires Agility 6+ and Senses 2+)

 You no longer suffer Disadvantage when attacking someone with a ranged weapon in close combat.
+By purchasing this Boon twice, you deal an extra d12 damage whenever you Triumph on a ranged attack roll.
 (Requires Agility 6+ and Aim 2+)

 Your presence soothes all natural animals and beasts (not monsters or Undead).
 You gain Advantage on all Primal rolls.
 Purchasing this Boon twice ensures that no natural animal will attack you or those within 10 feet of you unless the beast is already enraged or you provoke the attack.
 (Requires Presence 6+ and Primal 2+)

 As long as you are wielding a d4 or d6 damage weapon in each hand, you can take a Full Action to take two attacks on your turn.
 Your second attack gains Disadvantage.
 You may purchase this Boon twice to negate this penalty.
 When Double Striking, you cannot move.
 (Requires Agility 6+ and Scrap 2+)